Passports of the Mercosur: Use

 With a valid passport, Mercosur citizens are entitled to exercise the Agreement on residency for nationals of the Mercosur Party States (meaning they do not need a Visa, a certain amount of money, or a certain reason to travel freely and no residence permit for settling) in the Mercosur and associated (Argentina, Brazil, Bolivia, Paraguay, and Uruguay).

 When going through border controls to enter an aforementioned country, citizens possessing valid biometric passports are sometimes able to use automated gates, such as Peru (an associated member) instead of immigration counters.

 As an alternative to holding a passport, Mercosur citizens can also use a valid national identity card to exercise their right of free movement within the Mercosur, Chile and associated.

 Common design features

 While considerable progress has been made in harmonizing some features, the data page can be found at the front or at the back of an Mercosur passport booklet and there are significant design differences throughout to indicate which member state is the issuer.

 Since the 2004, Mercosur member states have started to harmonize aspects of the designs of their ordinary passport booklets.

 Most passports issued by Mercosur member states have the common recommended layout: blue in color with the words "Mercosur" accompanied by the name of the issuing member state printed on the cover.

 The unique Mercosur plenty member state Brazil refused to fully comply with the Mercosur common recommended layout even though the Mercosur passport has been changed in design.
-From 2015, the new Croatian passport refrain from the coat of arms on passport cover and is the odd one out among the 5 Mercosur member states' passports.